-The Company purchased \$3.0 million of property and equipment in fiscal 2000, and \$4.7 million in fiscal 1999, including \$3.2 million for the land and building it currently occupies.
-The most significant financing activity over the last three years was the completion of the initial public offering of 4.6 million shares of Common Stock in March 1998, which generated net proceeds to the Company of \$15.5 million, net of related offering expenses.
-In August 2000, the Company sold almost 800,000 shares of its Common Stock to Motorola, Inc. in a private placement that generated \$13.0 million.
-Proceeds from stock option exercises generated an additional \$200,000 and \$1.3 million during fiscal 2000 and 1999, respectively.
+The most significant financing activity over the last three years was the sale of almost 800,000 shares of Common Stock to Motorola, Inc. in a private placement that generated \$13.0 million in August 2000.
+Proceeds from stock option exercises generated an additional \$700,000 and \$200,000 during fiscal 2001 and 2000, respectively.

-As of September 30, 2000, the Company had no debt, nor did it have any credit agreements.
-The Company believes that its existing capital resources will be adequate to fund the Company's operations into the foreseeable future.
+As of September 30, 2001, the Company had no debt, nor did it have any credit agreements.
+The Company believes that its existing capital resources will be adequate to fund SurModics' operations into the foreseeable future.